What Is DOMS?

 2. Foam Rolling & Massage

-Reduces perceived soreness by 10-20% and improves range of motion.
-Doesn't speed physiological recovery but makes you feel better.
+May modestly reduce perceived soreness and improve range of motion.
+Doesn't speed physiological recovery, but can make you feel better.

 3. Protein & Calories

 Muscle repair requires amino acids and energy.
-Eat 0.8-1g protein per lb (1.8-2.2g/kg) bodyweight and avoid aggressive deficits during heavy training.
-Use the Protein Calculator to find your exact daily target based on your weight and goal.
+Eat adequate protein (roughly 0.7–1 g per lb / 1.6–2.2 g per kg bodyweight) and avoid aggressive deficits during heavy training.

 4. Sleep 7-9 Hours